Do-It-Yourself Credit Repair: The Essential Guide

 Moreover, be sure to include your name, phone number, and current address.
 Use a polite and professional tone without injecting any opinion.
 You can either list the reasons why you’re disputing or simply state that you wish to dispute it.

-Once you request the dispute, federal law requires the credit reporting agencies to investigate, and the relevant creditor must provide proof of the item’s accuracy.
+Once you request the dispute, federal law requires the three credit reporting agencies to investigate, and the relevant creditor must provide proof of the item’s accuracy.

-Quick Tips for Repairing Your Credit
+7 Quick Tips for Boosting Your Credit Scores

 If you’re looking for quick improvements, you can still use a few strategies.
 Some are minor fixes, while others can still have a significant impact.
 So, check the whole list to see which ones you can try today to fix your credit.

-Lower Your Credit Utilization Ratio
+1. Lower Your Credit Utilization Ratio

 Remember that credit utilization ratio we talked about earlier?
 The closer you are to maxing out your credit cards, the lower your credit score will be.